JohnSyg/Thesis-Algorithms-for-the-Solution-of-Combinatorial-Games-/README.md

-# Thesis-Algorithms for the Solution of Combinatorial Games
+# Thesis-Algorithms for the Solution of Combinatorial Games:

 The topic on which this thesis focuses is combinatorial games, a subclass of combinatorial optimization problems.
 Determining the ideal move based on the information